 If you are interested in having a belt lipectomy, Dr Briggs is ready to help you.
-He is a top-rated specialist plastic surgeon in Melbourne and is known for his excellent work and great advice for body lift patients.
 Empathy, care, and dedication to your care are his core goals.

 Your surgical results will depend on the surgeon you choose.
 Since belt lipectomy is a major procedure, you’ll need a top belt lipectomy plastic surgeon.
 A reputable belt lipectomy surgeon has the following qualities: